DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxButtonGroup/4 Events/Events.md

 ---
 ##### shortDescription
-This section describes events that the **ButtonGroup** widget raises.
+This section describes events that the **ButtonGroup** UI component raises.

 ---
 #####See Also#####